764 Gedania: Naming

 This minor planet was named after the Latin name of the city of Gdańsk, Poland (formerly Free City of Danzig) where the discoverer, Franz Kaiser (1891–1962), was an assistant at the observatory during the early 1920s.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 77).
 Asteroid 1419 Danzig was also named by its German name for the city of Gdańsk.

 Physical characteristics

 In the Tholen classification, Gedania is a common carbonaceous C-type asteroid.
-It has also been classified as an hydrated Ch-type and as a Caa type in the Tholen- and SMASS-like taxonomic variant of the Small Solar System Objects Spectroscopic Survey (S3OS2).
+It has also been classified as a hydrated Ch-type and as a Caa type in the Tholen- and SMASS-like taxonomic variant of the Small Solar System Objects Spectroscopic Survey (S3OS2).